Monday, October 27, 2025

 Grace to just "be" and not "do."
 You don't always need to be getting stuff done.
 Sometimes it's perfectly okay and absolutely necessary to slow down, kick back, and do something just for you.

-Living. balance life is about integrating what's truly important to you and realizing that sometimes you need to make choices about what comes first.
+Living a balanced life is about integrating what's truly important to you and realizing that sometimes you need to make choices about what comes first.
 For example, last Tuesday, I sat on my porch with a cup of tea, doing absolutely nothing.
-For the first time in weeks, I could actual breathe.
+For the first time in weeks, I could actually breathe.

 The wonderful thing is that we have a choice.
 The hardest thing is also that we have a choice.